DiegoFleitas/dockerized-express-movie-api/README.md

 # express-movie-api

-A postman collection named "DiegoFleitas - dockerized-express-movie-api .postman_collection.json" is included in this repo for easier use.
+A postman collection named "DiegoFleitas - express-movie-api .postman_collection.json" is included in this repo for easier use.
 It can be imported through Postman GUI.